metal-crow/Dark-Souls-1-Overhaul/README.md

 * New item, "Searching Red Eye Orb" (id 104), that searches all multiplayer areas while trying to invade
 This allows you to invade any area across the entire game via 1 single use.
 It will continually search all areas rapidly, until cancelled or invasion found

+* New item, "Unbound Red Eye Orb" (id 105), that does PTDE style red eye invasions: searching infinitely upwards in Soul Level.
+This means, as a SL 100 character, you can invade anyone from SL 90 to SL 713.
+This doesn't also enable infinite upwards weapon level searching, however.

 ### Overhaul (some stuff temporarily disabled)

 * ~~Gestures can be canceled via rolling~~